- About Us

 Richard L. D. and Marjorie J. Morse

-The Richard L. D. and Marjorie J. Morse Department of Special Collections would not be possible without the generous support from Richard L. D. and Marjorie J. Morse.
+The Richard L. D. and Marjorie J. Morse Department of Special Collections would not be possible without the generous support of Richard L. D. and Marjorie J. Morse.

 Marjorie was born March 15, 1920 in Jefferson, Oklahoma.
 She graduated from Oklahoma State University with a bachelor's degree in human ecology (1941).
-While earning a master's degree in human ecology from Iowa State University (1942), Marjorie met Richard, who was completing his Ph.D at that institution and they married in 1943.
+While earning a master's degree in human ecology from Iowa State University (1942), Marjorie met Richard, and they married in 1943.
 She became an expert in childcare issues and held numerous positions in that area throughout her career.
 She began her support of libraries early in her career.

 In 1987 Richard retired from K-State and donated his personal papers to the Special Collections Department and collaborated with the staff to establish the Consumer Movement Archives as a repository for the collections of other consumer leaders and organizations.